· SOUTHEAST ASIA · THAILAND ·

 In Phuket Town, we recommend:

-Budget $ Shunli Hotel – clean, bright and helpful hotel right in the centre of Phuket Town.
+Budget $ Shunli Hotel – helpful staff, clean and bright hotel rooms right in the centre of Phuket Town.
 It’s an absolute bargain, we loved it.
+You definitely cannot get better value for money than this!

 Upper-Budget $$$ BAAN 125 STAY Phuket – get the apartment with a terrace!
 This place is quirky, central and classy with a cute café area.
-The décor is top-class.
+The décor is absolutely top-class and elevates this one to my favourite in town.

 Displays from various shop fronts in Phuket Town visited during our south Thailand itinerary.